pianosnake/ear-training-buddy/README.md

 - __H__ Play the hint (interval or chord played melodically)
 - __SPACE__ Show the answer

-The sounds are real piano samples from the [http://theremin.music.uiowa.edu/MIS.html](University of Iowa Musical Instrument Samples) available in the Public Domain.
+The sounds are real piano samples from the [University of Iowa Musical Instrument Samples](http://theremin.music.uiowa.edu/MIS.html) available in the Public Domain.

 ### Developing
 The `/docs` folder is used for hosting the app on GitHub.
 The real index.html and CSS are here.